thecodedmind/tyr/README.md

     # id 0 is always player actor
     # id 1 is always first zone where the player actor exists
     var player = s.getEntity(0)
-    # setVar sets a local variable for the object, in this case we're taking the functions arguement and using that as the players name
+    # setVar sets a local variable for the object
+    # in this case we're taking the functions arguement and using that as the players name
     player.setVar("name", i)

-    # state.focus sets the object as our "player" object. it is what any commands and functions use to decide which object is the main character
+    # state.focus sets the object as our "player" object.
+    # it is what any commands and functions use to decide which object is the main character
     s.focus(player)

     # ln sends new message to the text buffer